 How Long Have You Been Handling Auto Accident Cases?

-For nearly a decade, defending car accident cases on behalf of several insurance companies was the types of cases I worked on.
-So I know the tactics that insurance companies and their lawyers use to decline payments to people who are injured in car wrecks or minimize payments for people who have been injured in these accidents.
+For nearly a decade, I worked on defending car accident cases on behalf of several insurance companies.
+Therefore, I know the tactics that insurance companies and their lawyers use to decline or minimize payments to people who are injured in car.
 For the last five years, I have dedicated myself to exclusively representing people that have been injured in some manner, the majority of which are car or truck accidents.
 For more than fifteen years I have been handling personal injury and wrongful death cases arising out of these accidents and incidents.

 What Are The Top Misconceptions About Auto Accidents?